VysotskiVadim/VysotskiVadim.blog/_drafts/rules-for-unit-tests-without-pain.markdown

 Use only public API in the same way as SUT's clients.
 A test shouldn't require changes when you refactor inside a module.

-### Test should be specific
+### Tests should be specific
 Logic inside test isn't allowed.
 Hardcode expected result.
 Make test specific and simple.
 Remember: *Code is generic, tests are specific.*

-### Isolate test from the world
+### Isolate tests from the world
-Network, Filesystem, Current time, Random, Multithreading are not allowed.
+Network, Filesystem, Current time, Random, Multithreading, Sleeps, and Delays are not allowed.
 Fake\Stub\Mock them.

 ### Isolate tests from each other